 Omnichannel starts with multichannel

-It may sound a bit strange that the omnichannel discussion starts with multichannel, which of course is another of retail industry favorite buzzword.
-However, it makes sense if you think about it for second.
+It may sound a bit strange that the omnichannel discussion starts with multichannel, which of course is another of retail industry favorite buzzwords.
+However, it makes sense if you think about it for moment.

 Brands and retailers must deliver targeted content to an ever-growing set of direct, social, and marketplace channels.
 At its core, omnichannel is defined as a multichannel sales approach that provides the customer with an integrated customer experience.